fbpx

 Young plants have ovate to lanceolate leaves, to about 20 cm long and to 8 cm wide.

-Adult leaves are the same shade of glossy green on both sides, often lemon-scented when crushed, narrow lanceolate to curved, to 25 cm long and to 3 cm wide, tapering to a petiole 10 to 25 mm long.
+Corymbia spp. have simple adult leaves, arranged alternately.
+In this species, they are the same shade of glossy green on both sides (discolorous) and often lemon-scented when crushed, narrow lanceolate to curved, to 25 cm long and to 3 cm wide, tapering to a petiole 10 to 25 mm long.
 Usually, foliage is narrow and weeping.
 This, combined with the trunk appearance, is a useful identification feature.

 The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
 In this species, they are formed in groups of 3.
 The umbellasters are clustered into terminal panicles or corymb-like groups, produced beyond the leaves.
 In Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra / operculum (bud cap) which is shed when the flower opens.
 The conspicuous stamens give the flowers their appearance.
 In this species, each flower is about 2 cm across, white in colour; mature buds are oval to pear-shaped, to 10 mm long and to 7 mm wide with a rounded or beaked operculum.
 Flowering occurs in most months and peak in Spring.